-4.7 Driver Events
+4.7 Driver Events and Semaphores

-The CAN driver uses events to notify applications that messages are available, or that an error has occurred.
+The CAN driver uses several events and a semaphore to notify applications that messages are available or that an error has occurred.
 The names of the events can be modified in the CE registry.
-The default name and triggering condition of each event is listed in the table below.
+The default name and triggering condition of each event is listed in the following table below.

 The message, error, and overrun events are all pulsed by the driver, while the DataReadyEvent is set and reset.
-A pulsed event is automatically reset when at least one thread waiting on it has been released..
+A pulsed event is automatically reset when at least one thread waiting on it has been released.
 This means that a thread must be waiting on the event at the moment it is pulsed in order to receive it, or it will be missed.
-For example, if a thread begins waiting for the message event after a message has been received, the event for that message will be missed.
+For example, if a thread begins waiting for the message event after a message has been received, the thread will miss the event for that message.